 To ensure proper operation of the converter while it is in ECO-mode, the output voltage level must be less then 70% of the input supply voltage level.
-If the $V{\rm O}$ of the converter is greater than 2.8 V, the device monitors the supply voltage of the converter and automatically switch off the converter if the input voltage falls below 4 V. The purpose of this mechanism is to prevent damage to the converter because of design limitation while the converter is in ECO mode.
+If the $V{\rm O}$ of the converter is greater than 2.8 V, a safety feature of the device monitors the supply voltage of the converter and automatically switch off the converter if the input voltage falls below 4 V. The purpose of this safety mechanism is to prevent damage to the converter because of design limitation while the converter is in ECO mode.